 Carrying cases are great for carrying your oils on the go.
 You don’t want to just throw your oils into your purse, they could break or spill.

-Moreover, putting them in a carrying case means that you wouldn’t have to turn your purse inside out trying to find for your EO bottle.
+Moreover, putting them in a carrying case means that you wouldn’t have to turn your purse inside out trying to look for your EO bottle.

 Carrier oils and butters are used for diluting essential oils.
 Never apply essential oils topically without dilution.
 (Here is how to dilute essential oils for tropical use).